-opening hours with certain times and days dedicated for vulnerable customers only
+opening hours with dedicated times and days for certain shoppers

 restricting how many items you can buy so there’s enough for everyone